sesam-io/ais-integration/README.rst

       message["_id"] = "%s_%s" % (message["type"], message["mmsi"])

-We then convert this payload to JSON and post it to the Sesam endpoint:
+This payload must be converted to JSON before it can be POST'ed to the Sesam endpoint:

 ::